Tag: Licence agreement

 US vs Coca Cola, October 2021, US Tax Court, T.C.
 Docket 31183-15

-The European Commission vs. Nike and the Netherlands, July 2021, European Court of Justice Case No T-648/19
+European Commission vs Nike and the Netherlands, July 2021, General Court of the European Union, Case No T-648/19

-The European Commission vs. Nike and the Netherlands, July 2021, European Court of Justice Case No T-648/19
+European Commission vs Nike and the Netherlands, July 2021, General Court of the European Union, Case No T-648/19

 US vs Coca Cola, November 2020, US Tax Court, 155 T.C.
 No. 10